commonrover64/doctask-siddhartha-rampal-singh/README.md

   not hardcoded, so the frontend can point at a different backend address without a code change.

+- **Switched from `llama-3.3-70b-versatile` to `openai/gpt-oss-120b`**
+  on Groq mid-build, the original model was decommissioned by Groq.

 ## Repo layout

 ```